 Maple syrup – or other liquid sweeteners such as rice malt syrup, honey or golden syrup

 How to Freeze and Reheat Pancakes

-Freezing left over pancakes are really easy.
 We often make a double batch at weekends and freeze the rest to have one morning during the week.
-To freeze, let them cool completely first, then separate them with baking paper do they don’t stick together.
-Stack them together and store in a zip lock bag or freezer proof container for up to three months.
+To freeze, let them cool completely first, then separate them with baking paper, so they don’t stick together.
+Stack them together and store in a zip lock bag or freezer-proof container for up to three months.

-The pancakes can be reheated in a microwave by using 10-15 second bursts of power.
-They can also be reheated under a grill or in a toaster.
+You can reheat the pancakes in the microwave by using 10-15 second bursts of power.
+The pancakes can also reheat under a grill or in a toaster.